Only 20 minutes from Portland, Cape Bridgewater is a picturesque and secluded.

 See some of the highest coastal cliffs in Victoria overlooking the deep-blue waters of Bridgewater Bay that stretches in a perfect crescent around the rim of a huge, ancient volcano crater.

 Formed from the lava flows of an extinct volcano the basalt (black) and scorpia (purple) rock create spectacular spouts of sea spray during high seas.
-Located 2 minute walk from the car park.
+The Blowholes are located approximately two minutes walk from the car park.

 The springs can be viewed by taking a 4km round trip from the carpark.
 Water drains through the limestone and forms a spring at the edge of the cliffs.
 During colonial times a stone ramp was constructed so that cattle could be headed down there in times of drought.